 Fundamental design principles related to orientation, massing, and openings can have a greater overall effect than the application of advanced technology.
 The best architecture can function in an “unplugged” state in good weather and then take advantage of climate control only when needed.
-This approach provides “energy security,” allowing buildings to remain occupied without outside energy.
+This approach, using shading devices, provides “energy security,” allowing buildings to remain occupied without outside energy.

 By overlaying a shading mask in the proper orientation on the sun-path diagram, you can read off the times when the sun rays will be intercepted.
 Masks can be drawn for full shade (100 percent mask) when the observation point is at the lowest point of the surface needing shading, or for 50 percent shading when the observation point is placed at the halfway mark on the surface.
 It is customary to design a shading device in such a way that, as soon as shading is needed on a surface, the masking angle should exceed 50 percent.

 WHAT IS A SHADING MASK?